Arts and Entertainment in Chesapeake

 If you're looking for Chesapeake arts and entertainment, you're in luck.
 There are many Chesapeake, VA museums to explore, a wide range of arts to view, and fun activities for the whole family to enjoy.
 On the entertainment front, Chesapeake and the surrounding region see national, international, and local acts grace stages for performances ranging from orchestras and ballets to pop stars and stand-up comics.
 Get ready to discover all that Chesapeake has to offer.

-Begin your arts in Chesapeake exploration at Courtyard Square Park where you’ll find a representation of the "Virginia is for Lovers" campaign in one of the giant LOVE letters installations, referred to as LOVEworks.
+Begin your arts in Chesapeake exploration at Judge Eileen Olds Courtyard Park where you’ll find a representation of the "Virginia is for Lovers" campaign in one of the giant LOVE letters installations, referred to as LOVEworks.
 Standing at 6 feet tall, the letters are an incredible sight to behold.
 Look closely at the letters and you’ll see that each one is inspired by the natural beauty and wildlife found in Chesapeake.
 In fact, each letter represents a different animal indigenous to Chesapeake.
 Don’t miss it!

 If after viewing this beautiful installation you’re inspired to create your own art, Chesapeake has you covered with two options that let you be an artist for a day.
 AR Workshop Chesapeake is a friendly DIY studio where you can receive instruction on how to create your own home decors, such as framed signs or canvas tote bags.
 The workshop provides all the materials you need, so just bring yourself, and maybe a friend, and spend some time creating something beautiful for your home.